USEPA/CompTox-ToxCast-tcpl/cran-comments.md

+* added single quotes to invitrodb and tcpl in DESCRIPTION
+* fixed aeds URI

 ## Changes from last version
 * To resolve current cran check results: added package anchors to links
 * Updated docs and vignette